scrapy/scrapy/docs/topics/selectors.rst

 used with HTML. `CSS`_ is a language for applying styles to HTML documents.
 It defines selectors to associate those styles with specific HTML elements.

-Both `lxml`_ and Scrapy Selectors are built over the `libxml2`_ library, which means they're very similar in speed and parsing accuracy.
+Scrapy selectors are built over the `lxml`_ library, which means they're very similar in speed and parsing accuracy.

 This page explains how selectors work and describes their API which is very small and simple, unlike the `lxml`_ API which is much bigger because the